readthedocs/readthedocs.org/docs/user/environment-variables.rst

 In cases where the environment variable isn't a secret, there are also :ref:`environment-variables:alternative approaches`.

-Environment variables are configured and managed for a project's entire build environment `with 2 exceptions <Environment variables and build environments>`_.
+Environment variables are configured and managed for a project's entire build process `with 2 exceptions <Environment variables and build environments>`_.

 .. seealso::